 We know of Jews living in Buczacz already in 1500, when it was still just a feudal estate.
-In 1552 there were 14 Jewish families residing in Buczacz, the members of whom were involved in trade century between Turkey and Poland, apparently on a very large scale.
-From the middle of the 16th Polish nobles from Eastern Galicia, Wołyń and Podolia began encouraging migration to the private cities they built and developed in these areas.
+In 1552 there were 14 Jewish families residing in Buczacz, the members of whom were involved in trade between Turkey and Poland, apparently on a very large scale.
+From the middle of the 16th century Polish nobles from Eastern Galicia, Wołyń and Podolia began encouraging migration to the private cities they built and developed in these areas.
 Many Jews, who received rights and comfortable conditions for economic development from these nobles, began to migrate from Western Poland to these areas, including to Buczacz.
-Thus, similarly to many other Eastern Galician cities, we find the century.
-Jews participated in thJews forming a majority of the city's inhabitants beginning in the 17 the defense of the city from the incursions of the Tatars, the Cossacks and the Ottomans throughout century, and fought shoulder to shoulder with the Polish citizens of the city.
-The Polish ththe 17 nobility requested that the king release the remaining Jews of Buczacz from the poll tax after the destruction of the city in 1676, as part of their efforts to rehabilitate the population of the city.
-This century, following a fire that broke out in the the phenomenon repeated itself at the beginning of the 18 city.
+Thus, similarly to many other Eastern Galician cities, we find the Jews forming a majority of the city's inhabitants beginning in the 17th century.
+Jews participated in the defense of the city from the incursions of the Tatars, the Cossacks and the Ottomans throughout the 17th century, and fought shoulder to shoulder with the Polish citizens of the city.
+The Polish nobility requested that the king release the remaining Jews of Buczacz from the poll tax after the destruction of the city in 1676, as part of their efforts to rehabilitate the population of the city.
+This phenomenon repeated itself at the beginning of the $18^{th}$ century, following a fire that broke out in the city.
 The great Jewish synagogue of the city was also damaged in the fire, and was renovated with the help of the Polish nobility.

-The employment rights of the city's Jews were also adjusted, by the Potocki family, to equal those of centuries.
-This adjustment thand beginning of the 18 the Christian residents at the end of the 17th included the extension of the right to vote in the municipal elections, to purchase real estate and to build different shops and workshops.
-The lews even garnered special conditions in the realm of local property taxes and were subject, not to the adjudication of the municipal court, but rather to the palace governor.
+The employment rights of the city's Jews were also adjusted, by the Potocki family, to equal those of the Christian residents at the end of the 17th and beginning of the 18th centuries.
+This adjustment included the extension of the right to vote in the municipal elections, to purchase real estate and to build different shops and workshops.
+The Jews even garnered special conditions in the realm of local property taxes and were subject, not to the adjudication of the municipal court, but rather to the palace governor.
 Jews received the right to appeal judgements before the owners of the city, and it was forbidden to place them in the city jail outside of criminal cases.
-The right to adjudicate internal disputes between Jews was granted to the Jewish courts, as was the running of the Jewish community with regards to tax collection.
+The right to adjudicate internal disputes between lews was granted to the lewish courts, as was the running of the lewish community with regards to tax collection.
 In addition, a Jewish representative took part in the collection of city taxes, and various city regulations were made with special consideration of Jewish custom: It was forbidden to hold the weekly market day on Saturday, and Jews were exempt from appearing in court on this day as well.
 In 1723 the Potockies established city guards in order to maintain security and order during these market days.
-Each of the guard units was composed of four sentries - two of was built, and, with the support Beit Midrashthem Jews.
-It was in this period that the so-called 'Old' of the Potockis, the Central Synagogue was built as well.
+Each of the guard units was composed of four sentries - two of them Jews.
+It was in this period that the so-called 'Old Beit Midrash' was built, and, with the support of the Potockis, the Central Synagogue was built as well.
 This synagogue, which was inaugurated in 1728, was planned by an Italian architect and was one of the most magnificent ones in the region.
-The lews also received additional lands for the expansion of their cemetery, a tax dispensation for the cemetery guard, and more.
+The Jews also received additional lands for the expansion of their cemetery, a tax dispensation for the cemetery guard, and more.